(

 Cold email

-I like cold email, in fact, it’s the +1 to my main lead gen channel, which is LinkedIn (for obvious reasons.)
+I like cold email, in fact, it’s the +1 to my main customer acquisition channel, which is LinkedIn (for obvious reasons).

 A general rule is that the more tangible and direct your offer is, the more suited it is for cold email.
 Offers like: